 The light outside is just too bright.
 But it’s still early enough in the morning that I have a vague feeling of what it is like when that damn coffee shop that I love writing from opens up.
-Some Spotify playlist is going on in the background, “I Fall Apart” by Post Malone is probably perfect for this post.
+Some Spotify playlist is going on in the background.
+Up comes “I Fall Apart” by Post Malone which is probably perfect for this post.
 Detroit.
 To many it might have fallen apart.
 But not quite yet.
 Continue reading “A Day with Professional Architecture Photographer Roberto Conte”

 There’s something about sunrise which is always opportunity-filled.
 When sunset hits, you think of what you left behind, another day is gone.
 Sunrises are filled with surprise.
 The day is ahead.
 There is opportunity.
 Something is coming.

 It’s 5:40 am, everyone else is still asleep in the cabin which some friend, my wife and I rented for Memorial Day weekend.
 We came to Frankfort, Michigan on Crystal Lake.
 And this is what my iPhone says it looks like right now.
 Continue reading “Memorial Trip and Washington DC”